Google’s experimental Morph app highlights a feature that should be baked into all smartphones

 Morph asks the user to select which apps will be visible when each mode is active — so on vacation I might want access to Google Maps, Pocket, a ride-hailing app, Airbnb, and Netflix.
 While working out, I might only only Strava, Spotify, and a few others.

-The crucial part of Morph is that it automatically switches to these modes when it encounters the preset times or locations.
-It’s worth noting that you can quit these modes at any time, but there’s perhaps just enough friction here to encourage you to stay the course.
+The crucial thing about Morph is that it automatically switches to these modes when it encounters the preset times or locations.
+It’s worth noting that you can quit the modes at any time, but there’s perhaps just enough friction to encourage you to stay the course.

 Without getting much deeper into the nuts and bolts of Morph, I should note that it is still a little buggy and far from perfect — the design and layout leave a lot to be desired.
 For example, to add apps to one of your modes, you have to scroll endlessly through your own apps — this will take a while if you have hundreds on your device.
 Moreover, most people probably don’t recognize an app by its icon alone, with a few notable exceptions — and Morph doesn’t tell you the name of the app.